Residential Construction & Improvements

 1) Development Permit - Development Permits are issued using the Edmonton Zoning Bylaw.
-They are required when the construction is for a new building, there will be changes done to the exterior of an existing building or construction will result in a change of use (i.e. constructing a secondary suite within an existing single family home).
+They are required when the construction is for a new building, there will be changes done to the exterior of an existing building or construction will result in a change of use, like constructing a secondary suite within an existing single family home.

 2) Building Permit - Is a permit that is issued after the detailed construction drawings are reviewed to ensure they meet standards set in the Alberta Building Code.
-You can buy a complete copy of the Alberta Building Code from the Province of Alberta's Learning Resources Centre.
+You can buy a complete copy of the Alberta Building Code through .

-3) Combination Permits - These are permits that are issued that have both the Development Permit and Building Permit together on the same job. (i.e. uncovered deck with or without a hot tub, detached garage, detached shed etc)
+3) Combination Permits - These are permits that are issued that have both the Development Permit and Building Permit together on the same job, like building an uncovered deck, detached garage or a detached shed.